rhyswynne/WP-Email-Capture/readme.txt

 Wherever you put in %NAME% (spelt exactly like that, uppercase as well), it will be replaced with the name given by the user.

 == Change Log ==
+= 3.5.4 =
+* Added a note should a version of MySQL earlier than 5.6 is shared.

+= 3.5.3 =
+* Fixed a bug that saving with GDPR switched off resulted in a display error (even though it was saved correctly)

+= 3.5.2 =
+* A few cosmetic changes to the help pages.
+Could use more work but is a bit neater for now.

 = 3.5.1 =
 * Fix a bug that the Privacy Policy checkbox didn't work on widgets.